Why Apply Modular Architecture in Mobile App Design

 Modular architecture in mobile app design and development is a way to subdivide applications into several modules (functional units), components and subsystems, with the ability to replace or add any module without affecting the rest of the system as changes in business and customer expectations arise over time.

 The importance of a well-designed software architecture

-The architecture of a mobile application is a set of elements and techniques that define how the internal structure of an application's code should be and evolve over time.
-It is paramount to plan it well given that your architectural decisions will have lasting consequences.
+The architecture of a mobile application is a set of elements and techniques that define how the internal structure of an application's code should be and evolve.
+It is paramount to plan it well, given that your architectural decisions will have lasting consequences.

 You’d ask — Is that where Modular Architecture comes into the picture?

 Exactly.
-As your application grows, you will want the process of updating and modifying the app to be as seamless as possible.
-By starting off with a modular architecture you will have control over your app's reliability, maintainability, and scalability while providing an excellent forefront for the end-user and the company's technical resources.
+As your application grows, you will want to update and modify the app to be seamless.
+Starting with a modular architecture will control your app's reliability, maintainability, and scalability while providing an excellent forefront for the end-user and the company's technical resources.
 This type of architecture existed already but is an evolving trend.